NVIDIA/NeMo/docs/source/nlp/information_retrieval.rst

 Sentence-BERT utilizes a BERT-based architecture, but it is trained using a siamese and triplet network structure to derive fixed-sized sentence embeddings that capture semantic information.
 Sentence-BERT is commonly used to generate high-quality sentence embeddings for various downstream natural language processing tasks, such as semantic textual similarity, clustering, and information retrieval

-Data Input for the Senntence-BERT model
+Data Input for the Sentence-BERT model
 ---------------------------------------

 The fine-tuning data for the Sentence-BERT (SBERT) model should consist of data instances,